Leonard Center Room 53

 LGBTQ health care

-For the most part, LGBTQ students need the same medical services as all Macalester students, but for the few unique health care needs of LGBTQ students, the HWC staff is available for help.
-A few examples:
+For the most part, LGBTQ students need the same medical services as all Macalester students, but for the unique health care needs of LGBTQ students, the HWC staff is available for help.
+Here are a few examples:

 - For those LGBTQ students who are sexually active, sexual and reproductive health care relevant to them.